OpenSourceRisk/ORE-SWIG/README.md

 	git submodule init
 	git submodule update

-Prerequisite for building the wrappers is building ORE (upcoming release 1.14) following the steps outlined in ORE's user guide, e.g. using CMake.
+Prerequisite for building the wrappers is building the latest ORE release following the steps outlined in ORE's user guide, e.g. using CMake.

 To build ORE-SWIG on Windows, macOS or Linux using CMake and
 Ninja: Edit the top level CMakeLists.txt to select/deselect